mallavarapusudhishna/task-manager-cli/README.md

-This is a simple README.md
 # task-manager-cli

 Simple CLI tool that stores tasks in a files

 ## Project Structure
 - src/
   - app.py
   - tasks.txt

+Changes made here will always be visbile to everyone